-iPadOS 15 just got announced — and multitasking just got even easier to use than before.
+iPadOS 15 is finally here, kinda.
+Yes, the new update that delivers a great tweak for multitasking is now available for those to download, provided they're ready to rely on beta software.
 Revealed at WWDC 2021, iPadOS 15 also gives us a home screen improvement we've wanted since last year, and the Notes app got a lot more supercharged.

 The big Notes features revolve around Quick Notes, which will help you start writing faster, and take notes with the apps you use.
 The App Shelf is one of our favorite iPadOS features that help the iPad become more of laptop replacement.
 In total, these look like enough tweaks (including perks coming to iOS 15) to make sure the iPad is still best tablet there is.

 - iOS 15: All the new features for your iPhone

 - Save money with the best Apple Pencil alternatives